-Online Homework & Learnsmart 15 %
+Online Homework, Learnsmart, & Quizzes 15 %

 4 Lecture Exams (17 % each) 68 %

 Final Exam 17 %

 Total 100%

 YOUR FINAL EXAM SCORE WILL TAKE THE PLACE OF ANY EXAM MISSED DURING THE TERM (i.e. it will count twice).
 For students who do not miss an exam, the final exam may take the place of their lowest lecture exam if the final exam grade is higher.
 The purpose of this policy is to eliminate the need for make-up exams.
-Students who are very concerned about having their final exam count twice will be allowed to make up ONE missed exam during the semester; the exam must be made up within ONE WEEK of the date the exam was given in class, and documentation must be provided to verify that there was a valid reason why the student was unable to take the exam with the rest of the class (e.g. Doctor's note, etc.).
-No make-ups will be given once the graded exams have been made available to the class.